-Directors Responsibility Statement:
+Directors' Responsibility Statement:

-i) That in the preparation of the annual accounts theapplicable accounting standards have been followed along with proper explanation relatingto material departures;
+The Directors hereby confirm: -i) That in the preparation of the annual accounts theapplicable accounting standards have been followed along with proper explanation relatingto material departures;

 ii) That the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for that period;

 iii) That the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 iv) That the Directors have prepared the annual accounts on a 'going concern' basis; v)That the directors have laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively and; vi) That the directors have devised proper systems to ensure compliancewith the provisions of all applicable laws and that such systems are adequate and wereoperating effectively;

-A separate section on Corporate Governance and a certificate from the Auditors of theCompany regarding compliance of conditions of Corporate Governance as stipulated underRegulation 34 & other applicable Regulations of the SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 form part of the AnnualReport.
+A separate section on Corporate Governance and a certificate from the Auditors of theCompany regarding compliance of conditions of Corporate Governance as stipulated underRegulation 34 & other applicable Regulations of the SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 (Listing Regulations) form part of the AnnualReport.

 In view of the new Companies (Cost Records & Audit) Rules 2014 and amendmentthereof the company is now out of the purview of the Cost Audit Report Rules.